-The following meetings are/were either initiated by the Grand Challenge on Weather and Climate Extremes or included Sessions organized by it or have other strong thematic links to it:
+The following activities (Workshops, Meetings and Summer Schools) are/were either initiated by the Grand Challenge on Weather and Climate Extremes or included Sessions organized by it or have other strong thematic links to it:

 - Workshop on Indicators for Climate Extremes and Socio-economic Impacts under Different Emission Targets (Joint Research Centre, Ispra, Italy, 4-6 October 2017): To bring together scientists and stakeholders from different disciplines and sectors in order to discuss how to use or develop new metrics for climate change risk assessment for different warming levels.